Global Entity Disambiguation with BERT: Details of Fine-tuning on CoNLL Dataset

 \section{Details of Fine-tuning on CoNLL Dataset}

 The hyper-parameters used in the fine-tuning on the CoNLL dataset are detailed in Table \ref{tb:fine-tuning-config}.
-We selected these hyper-parameters from the search space described in \newcite{devlin2018bert} based on the accuracy on the development set of the CoNLL dataset.
+We select these hyper-parameters from the search space described in \newcite{devlin2018bert} based on the accuracy on the development set of the CoNLL dataset.
+A document is split if it is longer than 512 words, which is the maximum word length of the BERT model.